Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency across all routes averages 285 trips per day, equating to about 24 weekly trips per individual stop.
+Transport accessibility is rated excellent with residents typically located 191 meters from the nearest stop.
+Service frequency averages 285 trips per day across all routes, equating to approximately 24 weekly trips per stop.

 Frequently Asked Questions - Transport